nopSolutions/nopCommerce-Docs/en/getting-started/advanced-configuration/localization.md

 * **Language culture** - a specific language code (for example, de-AT for Austrian German)

 * **Unique SEO code** - a two letter language SEO code used to generate URLs like `http://www.yourstore.com/en/` when you have more than one published language.
-Note: “SEO friendly URLs with multiple languages” option should be enabled in Configuration → Settings → General Settings → Localization settings panel.
+Note: "SEO friendly URLs with multiple languages" option should be enabled in Configuration → Settings → General Settings → Localization settings panel.

 * **Flag image file name** - enter the flag image file name.
 The image should be saved under the …/images/flags directory.
 You can also choose an image from a predefined list.